jeanbritz/arduino-test-scripts/README.md

 </ul></li>
 <li>When you're connected type "AT" and if the response is "OK", you are in!</li>
 <li>Now you need to change the baud rate permanently.
 Type "AT+IPREX=19200" and press enter.
 This will change the baud rate to 19200 permanently.</li>
-<li>The following commands needs also needs to be changed, but you need to look it up yourself, because it depends on your mobile operator.</li>
+<li>You will also need to change "AT+CSOCKAUTH", "AT+CGSOCKCONT" and "AT+CGATT", but you need to look it up yourself, because it depends on your mobile operator.</li>
 <li><a href="http://www.simcom.ee/documents/wcdma-hspa/sim5216/SIM5216J_AT_Command_Manual_V1.02.pdf">Click here</a> to read the AT Command manual.</li>
-<li>You will need to set "AT+CSOCKAUTH", "AT+CGSOCKCONT" and "AT+CGATT" to setup your device for GPRS.</li>
 <li>If everything is set, then you can upload the Arduino sketch and see whether it will execute</li>
+<li>When it has done uploading, open the Serial Monitor in Arduino IDE and see whether there is any response.
+The status LED on the shield will blink faster indicating that data is being transmitted.</li>
-<li>Please note: The web server used in the sketch is not always accessible, so I would advise you to make your own web server</li>
-<li>Another important note please make the software serial buffer bigger!!
-Go to the Arduino library and edit SoftwareSerial.h.
-In this field there is a define _SS_MAX_RX_BUFF set to 64, change it to 128, otherwise your HTML reponses becomes corrupt when you get it eventually.
+Please note: The web server used in the sketch is not always accessible, so I would advise you to make your own web server Another important note please make the software serial buffer bigger!!
+Go to Program Files/Arduino/libraries/SoftwareSerial and edit SoftwareSerial.h.
+In this file there is a #define _SS_MAX_RX_BUFF 64, change the 64 to 128, otherwise your HTTP reponses becomes corrupt when you get it eventually.
-<\li>

 </ol>